 Although partnering airlines synchronise their schedules, you may still miss your connection in case of a delay.
 If this happens, who would be responsible for getting you on a plane to your final destination - the airline you booked your trip with or the operating carrier?

-It is recommended that you go to the check-in of the airline that was supposed to take you to your next destination.
-You may also call the air carrier you booked your ticket with, their customer service should also be able to help.
+It is recommended that you go to the check-in desk of the airline that was supposed to take you to your next destination.
+You may also call the air carrier you booked your ticket with - their customer service should be able to help.

 Can I claim compensation for a codeshare flight?

-Here is some more good news!
 If you have missed your plane or have experienced a delay of over 3 hours, with codesharing you may be eligible for compensation of up to €600 under EC 261.
-If you are booking a trip within or to Europe, the following section may apply to you!
+If you are booking a trip within or to Europe, the following section may apply to you.

-Under EU Regulation 261/2004 passengers may be eligible for compensation in case of a cancellation or a delay exceeding 3 hours at arrival.
+Under EU Regulation 261/2004, passengers may be eligible to receive compensation in case of a cancellation or a delay exceeding 3 hours at arrival.
 One of the basic conditions is that their flight was operated by an EU-based carrier.
 How does this work with codesharing?